 - To promote equality of opportunity irrespective of race, religion, gender, sexuality, disability and special needs.

 Our aim is to encourage curiosity and to provide encounters with a wide range of future career pathways.
-We expect students’ interests and expertise to change as they proceed through school life and our careers offer is built around this understanding of personal development.
+We expect pupils interests and expertise to change as they proceed through school life and our careers offer is built around this understanding of personal development.

-We believe that by embedding employability skills and advice into every year of study -through the pastoral system, the curriculum and through extra -curricular opportunities – our students access the advice and skills they need to pursue their long-term ambitions.
+We believe that by embedding employability skills and advice into every year of study -through the pastoral system, the curriculum and through extra -curricular opportunities – our pupils access the advice and skills they need to pursue their long-term ambitions.

-We make no assumptions about the career paths to which our young people may aspire, and through encounters and advice, we offer every student the opportunity to prepare for their working life beyond school.
+We make no assumptions about the career paths to which our young people may aspire, and through encounters and advice, we offer every pupil the opportunity to prepare for their working life beyond school.